DavidDworetzky/Geist/README.md

 ## Install Miniconda
 1. Create a python 3.10 environment solve and install with windows_x64_environment.yml or mac_arm_environment.yml

-## Starting the solution
-1. Start the postgresql server `PATH/pg_ctl -D DATA_PATH -l LOG_PATH start`
+## Setting up your environment
-2. Make sure that your .env file is initialized with the following values:
+1. Make sure that your .env file is initialized with the following values:
     - OPENAI_TOKEN = TOKEN
     - POSTGRES_PWD = PASSWORD
     - POSTGRES_DB = geist